edWeb.net | Your One Stop Shop for Professional Development

 I would like to share information about a webinar that I watched.
 The presenter was Mr. Shannon Holden.
 The title of the webinar is “Using Google Drive to Streamline the Teaching and Learning Process”.
 The various features of Google Drive were discussed extensively.
 If you are a novice with using Google drive or whether you are very seasoned, I advise you to take time to view this webinar.

-As instructional technologist, we will likely present different technologies to our staff.
+As instructional technologists, we will likely present different technologies to our staff.
 In order for our teachers to be on board, Mr. Holden made a great point by sharing three criterion for teachers to approve and utilize new technology.
 The first is the technology must be cheap or free.
 The second the technology should be easy to implement.
 The final criterion is that the technology should save the teacher time and effort.
 Google drive meets all three of these criterion.
 One great aspect to using Google Drive is that you get 15 GB of FREE space with your account.
 When working on documents in Drive, this opens the door for real-time collaboration of a document by several people at the same time.
 This benefit opens the door for teacher flexibility and collaboration 24/7.

 Once you create files in Google Drive many options are available for users.
 You are able to: